Guide to Applying to Law School

 Dean's Certification Forms

-There are some schools that will ask you to get a dean's certification, basically attesting to the fact that you have not had any disciplinary problems or been placed on academic probation.
+There are some schools that will ask you to get a dean's certification, basically attesting to whether or not you have not had any disciplinary problems or been placed on academic probation.
 Please direct these forms to Gigi, so that she can gather information and complete them.
 If you have had any disciplinary or academic actions, or if there is something unusual about your academic history (such as a leave for illness or financial reasons), please contact her to discuss the situation.
 It is very important that you disclose any problems to the law schools.

 Interviews